 PSY 682 A-B. MASTER'S INTERNSHIP IN SCHOOL PSYCHOLOGY.
-(2, 2) Supervised practice in psychological work with clients within an approved school setting.
+(2,2) Supervised practice in psychological work with clients within an approved school setting.
 Supervision is provided by an on site supervisor and a university supervisor.
 Student must complete 300 hours of experience per semester with not less than 75% in direct clinical services.
 Students must obtain internship placement and have it approved with the program coordinator the semester before enrolling in this course.
 Students seeking licensure or certification also should take responsibility to check requirements for direct services and supervision with the appropriate boards.
 At the time of enrollment, students must demonstrate proof of current professional liability insurance.
-Prerequisite: Admission to master's program in school psychology; approval of the respective Program Coordinator one semester prior to enrollment; PSY 682 A
+Prerequisite: Admission to master's program in school psychology; approval of the respective Program Coordinator one semester prior to enrollment; PSY 682 A is pre-requisite for PSY 682 B.

 PSY 690.
-SEMINAR IN SCHOOL PSYCHOLOGY.
+ROLE AND FUNCTION OF THE SCHOOL PSYCHOLOGIST.
 (3) A course designed to acquaint the student with information specific to the professional specialty of School Psychology.
 Topics covered will include History and Foundations of School Psychology.
 Alternative Models for the Delivery of School Psychological Services, Emergent Technologies and the Roles and Functions of the School Psychologist.
+Prerequisite: Admission to the Graduate School.

-PSY 691 A-B. SCHOOL PSYCHOLOGY INTERNSHIP (Specialist).
-(3-3) Supervised practice in psychological work within the public school system.
-Supervision is provided by the school system and the Program Coordinator of the School Psychology Program Permission to enroll in this experience requires the approval of the Program Coordinator of the School Psychology Program one semester prior to enrollment.
+PSY 691A-B. SCHOOL PSYCHOLOGY INTERNSHIP (Specialist).
+(3-3).
+Supervised practice in psychological work within the public school system.
+Supervision is provided by the school system and the Program Coordinator of the School Psychology Program.
+Permission to enroll in this experience requires the approval of the Program Coordinator of the School Psychology Program one semester prior to enrollment.

 PSY 692.
-Psychological Disorders of Children.
-(3) Provides overview of diagnosis and treatment of child/adolescent behavior disorders (ADHD, Conduct problems), emotional and social disorders (Depression, Anxiety, Phobias) and developmental and acquired disorders.
-Prerequisite: Admission to the Graduate School; PSY 513 and/or 563.
+PSYCHOLOGICAL DISORDERS OF CHILDREN.
+(3).
+Provides overview of diagnosis and treatment of child/adolescent behavior disorders (ADHD, Conduct problems), emotional and social disorders (Depression, Anxiety, Phobias) and developmental and acquired disorders.
+Prerequisite: Admission to the Graduate School; PSY 513 and/or PSY 563.

 PSY 693.
-Alternatives to Standardized Assessment.
-(3) Theory and practicum related to the use of non-normative assessment, including but not limited to structured behavioral observation, curriculum based assessment, functional analysis of behavior and student portfolios.
+ALTERNATIVES TO STANDARDIZED ASSESSMENT.
+(3).
+Theory and practice related to the use of non-normative assessment, including but not limited to structured behavioral observation, curriculum based assessment, functional analysis of behavior and student portfolios.
 Prerequisite: Admission to the Graduate School; PSY 553 or equivalent.

-PSY 694 Consultation in Schools.
-(3) Students learn consultation skills an processing utilizing a number of professional models such as Caplan's model, behavioral and problems solving models, crisis consultation and direct/indirect consultation.
+PSY 694.
+CONSULTATION IN SCHOOLS (3).
+Students learn consultation skills and processing utilizing a number of professional models such as Caplan's model, behavioral and problem solving models, crisis consultation and direct/indirect consultation.
 Prerequisite: Admission to the Graduate School; PSY 510.

 PSY 705.
 ETHICS & PROFESSIONAL ISSUES IN COUNSELING PSY-CHOLOGY.
-(3) First course in the doctoral Advanced Psychological Foundations core.
-Professional seminar in ethical, legal and professional issues in counseling psychology.
+(3) Professional seminar in ethical, legal and professional issues in counseling psychology.
 Ethical guidelines for research, human services, teaching and public policy issues will be covered.
 Prerequisites: Admission to the doctoral program in Psychology.